What is beta?

 How beta is measured

 Beta scores need a benchmark so investors have a point of comparison.
 As a result, markets are normally given a beta of 1 – and stock is scored in relation to this figure.
-If a company’s stock was awarded a beta of 1.4, this would suggest that its shares are 40% more volatile than the market average.
-Meanwhile, a beta of 0.8 would mean it is 20% less volatile by comparison.
+If a company’s stock was awarded a beta of 1.4, this would suggest that its shares are 40 per cent more volatile than the market average.
+Meanwhile, a beta of 0.8 would mean it is 20 per cent less volatile by comparison.
 Negative beta, with a score of less than 0, is also possible if an asset performs strongly when the market is in decline.